-To request this extension, a student must do the following:
+To appeal, students must do the following:

 - Submit to the sponsor all chapters and materials produced to date on the dissertation, as well as a copy of the timetable referenced above.
 After examining the materials, the sponsor should write a letter to GSAS that evaluates the materials received, and that endorses as feasible the timetable provided.